- Give an overview of transcription.

 Bozeman Science: Transcription and Translation

 Transcription is the first part of the central dogma of molecular biology: DNA → RNA.
 It is the transfer of genetic instructions in DNA to mRNA.
 During transcription, a strand of mRNA is made that is complementary to a strand of DNA.
 Figure below shows how this occurs.
-You can watch an animation of the process at this link:

 Steps of Transcription